Harvard Din & Tonics: Notable collaborations and performances

 The Dins have performed for jazz vocalists Ella Fitzgerald and Bobby McFerrin, for members of the New York Voices, singer Lionel Richie, jazz pianist Herbie Hancock, jazz trumpeter Wynton Marsalis, former governor and professional wrestler Jesse Ventura, actresses Julia Roberts, Kristin Chenoweth, Sharon Stone, Jessica Lange, Kathie Lee Gifford, and Kathleen Turner, television host Conan O'Brien, actor Andy Garcia, comedian Jackie Mason, Maestro Keith Lockhart of the Boston Pops, cellist Yo-Yo Ma, Caroline Kennedy, former U.S. President Bill Clinton, as well as the Governor of Bermuda and the U.S. ambassadors to Australia, Germany, Greece, Nepal, Ireland, Morocco, Norway, Italy and Belgium.

 During their world tour, the Dins have recently performed with the award-winning German vocal quintet Vocaldente and Icelandic vocalist Andrea Gylfadóttir.

-More recently, the Dins performed for John Williams and the assembled graduates at Harvard's 366th Commencement, to celebrate his distinguished career.
+More recently, the Dins performed for John Williams and the assembled graduates at Harvard's 366th Commencement to celebrate his career.
 The group performed an original medley of his most notable songs, ranging from Jaws to Star Wars and Indiana Jones.

-They have appeared in the films "Mona Lisa Smile" and "First Affair.
+They have appeared in the films Mona Lisa Smile and First Affair.